sarasrking/Jupyter-test/README.md

 # Jupyter-test

-My first go at Jupyter
+My first go at Jupyter Notebooks

 This is fun!

-It sure is :)